waheb-1988/machine_learning_project_Ames_House_Price/test_solution/Note.md

 Explore the relationship between screen time and mental health.
 Your goal is to understand the structure of the dataset, perform analysis, build predictive models, and interpret the results.
-You need treat the mental_health_score either as a continuous variable (regression) or convert it into a binary classification target:
+You need treat the mental_health_score either as a continuous variable (regression) or convert it into a binary/Multy classification target:

 ## Steps :